codefreezefi/codefreeze.fi/_sections/why.md

 ### And what does it cost?

-The prices are valid for the whole stay during the following duration: **Friday Jan 9th 2016 - Sunday Jan 17th 2016**
+The prices are valid for the whole stay during the following duration

 The prices include *stay*, *breakfast*, *lunch*, *dinner* and (most probably) *smoke sauna* on Monday or Tuesday: